We Hunger for Connection

 Men generally come to me because their primary relationships are not where they want them to be.
 Their career success is not matched at home.
 How can you expect it to be when we have rarely seen successful relationships?

 Despite what may feel like a failure, we long for our vision of a relationship where being with our partner gives us energy.
-Using the principles and skills developed for EVRYMAN coaching, and through training thousands of men over two decades, we see men use their physiology to guide themselves to connect to their own experiences and to others.
+Using the principles and skills developed for EVRYMAN and now MELD coaching, and through training thousands of men over two decades, we see men use their physiology to guide themselves to connect to their own experiences and to others.

-The Evolution of EVRYMAN Coaching
+The Evolution of MELD Coaching

 I had the good fortune to train with and often teach with leaders in the fields of somatic and relationship therapies back in the late 1970s and 1980s.
 Ron Kurtz and Peter Levine, Ph.D., taught me how to use body awareness as a powerful yet gentle way to produce significant change.
 Over the past five years, I have been lucky to work with Sue Johnson, Ph.D., and Ester Perel, two masters in relationship therapy.

-The Evolution of a New Model
+The Evolution of a New Somatic Model

 Melding research and the wisdom of others discovered by 10,000 hours of participation in men’s groups led me to write Grow Up, A Man’s Guide to Emotional Masculine Intelligence.
 The book lays out the nine phases of our development.
 Because of stress, trauma, lack of connection, or our cultural upbringing, we did not fully experience these phases.
 The gaps become repetitious traps.
 Filling the gaps with the needed experiences can quickly enable you to succeed where you have been failing.